-Charlie Taaffe is in his sixth campaign as UCF's offensive coordinator and quarterbacks coach in 2014.
-During his UCF tenure, the Knights have won 46 total contests in just five seasons and have appeared in four bowl games with three victories.
+Charlie Taaffe retired from UCF after his sixth campaign as UCF's offensive coordinator and quarterbacks coach in 2014.
+During his UCF tenure, the Knights won 55 total contests and appeared in five bowl games with three victories.

-One of those bowl wins closed out the most historic season for UCF as the Knights and their offense thumped Baylor, 52-42, in the Tostitos Fiesta Bowl to conclude the 2013 season.
-They would end the campaign ranked No. 10 in the AP Top 25 Poll, the highest mark ever for the Black and Gold.
+One of UCF's bowl wins closed out the most historic season for UCF as the Knights and their offense thumped Baylor, 52-42, in the Tostitos Fiesta Bowl to conclude the 2013 season.
+They ended the campaign ranked No. 10 in the AP Top 25 Poll, the highest mark ever for the Black and Gold.

 With American Athletic Conference Offensive Player of the Year and Fiesta Bowl Offensive MVP Blake Bortles under center in 2013, UCF posted two wins over top-10 teams en route to averaging 34.6 points and 441.5 yards per game.
 That 441.5 mark was the Knights' highest average in 15 years.

-Along with Bortles' impressive accolade, both running backs (Storm Johnson and William Stanback), three offensive linemen (Jordan McCray, Justin McCray and Chris Martin) and one wide receiver (J.J.
-Worton) picked up postseason honors from The American.
+Along with Bortles' impressive accolades, both running backs (Storm Johnson and Stanback), three offensive linemen (Jordan McCray, Justin McCray and Chris Martin) and one wide receiver (Worton) picked up postseason honors from The American.

 En route to a Conference USA East Division title, a win in the Beef `O' Brady's Bowl and a 10-4 record, UCF experienced plenty of success on the offensive side of the ball in 2012.
 The Knights averaged 35.4 points per game, good for second in C-USA and fifth in UCF history.
 The 496 total points were just six shy of the all-time record, while it did set the school mark with 61 offensive touchdowns.